storyfeet/hammer-rules/rules.md

 Key Concept : Resolving Actions
 ---------------------

-Before a GM change, all players should have chosen what they want to do next.
+Before a GM change, all players should have declared what actions they want to do next.
 Whenever someone becomes GM, they will have to resolve all of these actions.
 That is, say what succeeds and what fails, and what else happens as a result.

 The GM is free to declare any action a success.
 But to declare an action a failure, they must roll the difficulty of the action against the characters ability.

     Note: In most cases, the GM can simply say that the character fails, and only have to do go through this if players contest it.
-Even so the calculation should be quite quick.
+Even so the calculation should be relatively quick.

 To calculate the characters ability: (Do this before the Difficulty)

-* For each Skill or Role the character has, that players agree would make the task easier both:
+* For each Skill or Role the character has that would make the task easier both:
-    - Add 2 points.
+    - Add 3 points.
-    - Add 1 point per token on the Skill card.
+    - Add 1 point for every 2 tokens on the Skill card.
 * For each fact **already established** that would make the task easier:
     - Add 1 point.
 * For each dice any player wants to pay to increase the characters odds of success